Vazquez-Michael-V/Vazquez-Michael-V/README.md

 - 🌱 I’m currently advancing my skills in Python and PostgreSQL.
 - 📖 Python popular libraries I've worked with: Pandas, Numpy, Seaborn, Matplotlib, Selenium, Plotly, and Dash.
 - 📑 Python popular libraries on my list to learn: Scikit-learn, OpenCV, and NetworkX.
+- :electron: APIs I've worked with: Github API, YouTube API.
-- 📫 Connect with me on LinkedIn: https://www.linkedin.com/in/vazquez-michael-v
+- 🤙 Connect with me on LinkedIn: https://www.linkedin.com/in/vazquez-michael-v